0xdeafcafe/ksuid/README.md

 using Ksuid;

 // Parsing a ksuid
-var parsed = Id.Parse("user_000000BPL4RZaImj5irv0RM56z6Ce");
+var parsed = Ksuid.Parse("user_000000BPL4RZaImj5irv0RM56z6Ce");

-// Check Id's environment
+// Check the parsed ID's environment parsed.IsEnvironment("prod");
-parsed.IsEnvironment("prod");
 // - true

-// Check Id's resource
+// Check the parsed ID's resource parsed.IsResource("client");
-parsed.IsResource("client");
 // - false

-// Generating a ksuid, using the singleton Node.Singleton.Generate("user");
+// Generating a KSUID, using the singleton Ksuid.Generate("user");
 // - user_000000BPLEn4f9U9TM0eJKi9VNVcu

-// Setting the environment of the singleton node Node.Singleton.Environment = "dev";
+// Setting the environment of the singleton node Ksuid.Environment = "dev";

 // Creating a new, non singleton node for the development environment. var node = new Node("dev");